As Stacey Abrams enters governor’s race, Georgia becomes a key 2022 battleground

 “The state is just continuing to grow, and the voter registration is continuing to grow in ways that should be favorable to the incumbent Sen. Warnock and Stacey Abrams and everybody down ballot,” Groh-Wargo said.

 Abrams is also more well-known than she was in 2018, Groh-Wargo said.
-And unlike in 2018, when Kemp was secretary of state, Groh-Wargo said Abrams will be able to challenge the governor on his record in office.
+And unlike in 2018, when Kemp was secretary of state, Groh-Wargo said, Abrams will be able to challenge the governor on his record in office.

 “We’re going up against an incumbent governor who’s had a failed response to a global pandemic that has whipsawed our state in terms of the infection rates of children, the death rates, the vaccination rates, hospital closures and economic inequality, racial inequality,” Groh-Wargo said.
 “By every single metric, he has failed the state.”